jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

             return False
         return True

+  the test is still green

-  I "multiply not_" by the symbols in the parentheses
+* I "multiply not_" by the symbols in the parentheses

   .. code-block:: python
+    :lineno-start: 65
+    :emphasize-lines: 2

     def converse_implication(p, q):
         return not not p not and not q